 For these reasons and more, Medact firmly believes that healthcare should be freely accessible for all who need it on ethical, humanitarian, public health and economic grounds.

-Alongside our Refugee Solidarity Group, we conduct research and campaigns on issues such as: barriers to accessing healthcare in the UK due to immigration status; immigration detention; and the impacts of migration and borders on health.
+Alongside our Migrant Solidarity Group, we conduct research and campaigns on issues such as: barriers to accessing healthcare in the UK due to immigration status; immigration detention; and the impacts of migration and borders on health.

 “One of the consequences of the universality of the British Health Service is the free treatment of foreign visitors.
 This has given rise to a great deal of criticism, most of it ill informed and some of it deliberately mischievous…The whole agitation has a nasty taste.
 Instead of rejoicing at the opportunity to practice a civilized principle, [some] have tried to exploit the most disreputable emotions in this among many other attempts to discredit socialized medicine.”